 Step 2: Act Your Wage!

-After you have tracked a few months of expenses, average them out on a month-by-month basis like we did on this RV travel budget spreadsheet.
+After you have tracked a few months of expenses, average them out on a month-by-month basis.
 Next, subtract your average expenses from your income.
 This figure is your bottom line.

 If your expenses are greater than your current income, analyze your spending habits to see which categories can be scaled back, if not eliminated altogether, like restaurant trips, cable/satellite TV, expensive cell phone plans, magazine subscriptions and gym memberships.